eslint/eslint/docs/src/rules/no-implicit-globals.md

 However, when declared in the top-level of a browser script these variables are not 'script-scoped'.
 They are actually created in the global scope and could produce name collisions with `var`, `const` and `let` variables and `function` and `class` declarations from other scripts.
 This does not apply to ES and CommonJS modules.

 If the variable is intended to be local to the script, wrap the code with a block or with an immediately-invoked function expression (IIFE).

 Examples of **correct** code for this rule with `"lexicalBindings"` option set to `false` (default):

-::: correct { "parserOptions": { "sourceType": "script" } }
+::: correct { "sourceType": "script" }

 ```js
 /*eslint no-implicit-globals: ["error", {"lexicalBindings": false}]*/